beaumartinez/buses/readme.md

 # Buses

-A location-aware, mobile, blazing-fast London bus arrival website.
+A location-aware, mobile, blazing-fast London bus arrivals website.

 ## About